zwxandy/Awesome-Efficient-CoT-Reasoning-Summary/README.md

 # Efficient-CoT-Reasoning

+🔥 Chain-of-thought (CoT) has become a crucial technique for accurate LLM reasoning!

+✅ Many research efforts have been made to generate longer and more detailed thoughts before generating the final answer.

+❓ How to efficiently and effectively compress the CoTs or directly generate concise CoTs while maintaining the reasoning performance is an important topic!

 ## Prompting-guided CoT Compression

 > This method directly uses prompts (or few-shot examples) to guide LLMs to generate concise CoT.
 It does not require model training, but may suffer from bad interpretability, limited CoT compression ratio, and poor reasoning performance.